Last Updated on February 2, 2021

-Searching the web from mobile devices is projected to overtake desktop search by 2015.
-That fact doesn’t seem surprising as it appears that people are tethered to their smartphones as if it is an extra appendage.
-But there is no doubt that mobile search will impact your business and your marketing activities.
-What are you doing now to prevent visitors from clicking away to your competition because your site is not the user experience they have come to expect?
+Now more than ever, mobile search will impact your business and your marketing activities.
+What can you do to prevent visitors from clicking away to your competition because your site is not the user experience they have come to expect?

 Why People Use Mobile Search

-In a research study conducted by Google in partnership with Nielsen which analyzed over 6000 mobile searches, they discovered that mobile search is goal-oriented and conducted to help make a decision.
+In a research study conducted by Google in partnership with Nielsen, they analyzed over 6000 mobile searches.
+They discovered that mobile search is goal-oriented and conducted to help make a decision.
 Whether people are at home, at work, on the go or in a store, web search from a mobile device is not a frivolous activity.

 In addition, 81% of mobile searches are driven by speed and convenience because a mobile device is always on, always accessible.

-And the outcome of a mobile search is valuable to all businesses, not just business to consumer, as 73% of mobile searches trigger additional action and conversions such as additional research or contacting a vendor.
+The outcome of a mobile search is valuable to all businesses, not just business to consumer.
+73% of mobile searches trigger additional action and conversions such as additional research or contacting a vendor.

 Is your business ready for mobile search?

 What this means for our businesses is that we can no longer focus on the online user experience solely around the desktop browser.
-In fact, designing the user experience around the mobile device user first and then expanding it to the desktop is an important shift in our thinking when designing our marketing campaigns, one that will make the user experience better for both.
+Designing the user experience around the mobile device first and then expanding it to the desktop is an important shift in our thinking.
+Whether you are updating your website or designing a marketing campaign, you need to design around the mobile experience.

 Add the following to your marketing plan and deliver a quality mobile experience a quickly as you can:

-- Move your website to a responsive design.
-There are many WordPress themes that are responsive so there is no excuse.
-There are both SEO benefits, usability benefits and conversion benefits of a responsive design.
+Most WordPress themes are responsive so there is no excuse.
+There are quite a few benefits of a responsive website.
+These include: